Optional Arts Supplement

 Piano — Include a submission of work that best demonstrates your level of technical and musical accomplishment, preferably including one of each of the following: 1) the 48 preludes and fugues of J.S.
 Bach; 2) the first movement of a sonata by Mozart, Beethoven or Haydn; 3) any 19th or 20th-century solo work, not concerti.

 Please send submissions in the form of digital audio files.
 Select times are also available for live hearings.
 Please email Ryan Dalton email@example.com to schedule an appointment.
 You should also submit an optional arts supplement, even if you also have been scheduled to play a live hearing.

 The Princeton musical community is rich in many kinds of music.
 This includes non-Western classical and popular music of many types.
 The Department of Music, however, can provide evaluations only of the performance genres for which formal instruction is offered.

 Categories: Performance, Writing, Design, Directing

-Students may submit short theatrical videos, writings or portfolio images to demonstrate their efforts in acting, singing, writing, designing and/or directing.
-These may be submitted electronically, or in DVD or CD format only.
-Videos should be no more than five minutes in length total, and should begin with a clear introduction of yourself and your role in the project.
-Performer’s videos should be two contrasting monologues or songs.
-Writing samples should be no more than 30 pages in length.
-If you are able to visit campus while classes are in session, contact the theater program office during business hours at 609-258-7810 to request a meeting.
+Students may submit short videos, writing samples or portfolio images to demonstrate their efforts in acting, singing, writing, designing and/or directing.
+Arts supplements for theater and music theater should be accompanied by a short personal statement related to your interest in the arts (no more than 250 words).
+Videos should be no more than five minutes in total length and should begin with a clear introduction of yourself and your role in the project shown.
+Performer’s videos could be two contrasting monologues, songs or other creative work.
+Writing samples should be no more than 30 pages long.
+We are more interested in getting a sense of you as an artist than in video production values.
+If you visit campus while classes are in session, contact the Theater Program office during business hours at 609-258-7810 to request a meeting.
 On-campus auditions are not offered.